ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

         - and tons more, specific to types of resources
         - and custom roles
     - scopes
+        - resource
-        - this resource
+        - resource group
+        - subscription
-        -
+        - management group
 - SAS (shared access signiture)
-    -
+    - used instead of making AD accounts for every single user who needs to access your resources
+    - you generate keys to allow users with that key to access the resource / resource group / etc.

 ### Azure Access Control